 Your website’s search engine optimization (SEO) can be improved in a variety of ways, including by using titles and descriptions that are rich in keywords, optimising your images, and building backlinks.

 Create Targeted Product Descriptions

-In addition to optimising your e-commerce website for search engines, you should also create targeted and relevant product descriptions.
+In addition to optimising your e-commerce website for search engines (ex. for retail), you should also create targeted and relevant product descriptions.
 Your product descriptions should be clear, concise, and easy to read.

 They should also include keywords that potential customers are likely to use when searching for products like yours.
 By including targeted keywords in your product descriptions, you can improve your chances of appearing in SERPs and driving traffic to your store.

 Another great way to get customers to visit your online store is to offer promotions and discounts.
 Customers are always on the lookout for a good deal, so offering periodic sales or discounts is a great way to attract attention to your store.
 Just make sure that you don’t overdo it with the discounts, as this can erode your profits.